Permissionless-Software-Foundation/ipfs-p2wdb-service/README.md

 P2WDB is an acronym for **pay-to-write database**.
 It's a peer-to-peer (p2p) database that operates over [IPFS](https://ipfs.io), and functions similarly to a blockchain.

+This code repository is the 'server' or 'service' side, for operating a P2WDB locally.
+If you simply want to read or write data to the P2WDB, check out the 'client' JavaScript library: [p2wdb](https://www.npmjs.com/package/p2wdb).

-It has the advantages as a blockchain:
+The P2WDB has the advantages of a blockchain:
 - There are multiple *nodes* on the network hosting their own copy of the database.
 - These multiple *redundant copies* make it very difficult to censor content in the database, and ensure high availability of the data.
 - The nodes sync their databases using *consensus rules*.
 - Writes are paid for by burning PSF tokens.
 This provides *incentive* to improve the software and services.

-It has the advantages of a web-app database:
+The P2WDB has the advantages of a web-app database:
-- Up to 10KB of data can be written per payment.
+- Up to 10KB of data can be included per write.
 - Reduced size, since P2WDB prunes data over a year old.
 - Easy backup of data to Filecoin for long-term storage.
 - REST API interface for CRUD (Create, Read, Update, Delete) operations over web2.
 - JSON RPC interface for CRUD operations over web3 (IPFS).
-- Webhooks for triggering events when application-specific data hits the P2WDB.
+- Webhooks for triggering events when application-specific data is written to the P2WDB.

 ## What Is P2WDB?